MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 This source uses PostgreSQL's native replication protocol to continually ingest changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database (also know as _change data capture_).

 For this reason, the upstream database must be configured to support logical replication.
-To get logical replication set up, follow the step-by-step instructions in the [Change Data Capture (Postgres) guide](/integrations/cdc-postgres/#direct-postgres-source).
+To get logical replication set up, follow the step-by-step instructions in the [PostgreSQL CDC guide](/integrations/cdc-postgres/#direct-postgres-source).

 #### Creating a source